The Advanced Message Queuing Protocol (AMQP) Producer step creates and publishes a stream of AMQP messages to a compatible AMQP 0-9-1 broker.

 Specify the type pattern this exchange is using.

-HEADERS - routes messages using one or more key/value pairs that are more easily expressed as message headers than a routing key.
-Specify the headers in a table using the Headers option (below).
+Routes messages using one or more key/value pairs that are more easily expressed as message headers than a routing key.
+Specify the headers in a table using the Headers option.

 If you selected DIRECT or TOPIC as the Exchange type, you must select a routing key retrieval method: